tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Definition**: Proportion of the total sample that must toggle to flip significance
 **Formula**: FQ = FI/N
 **Range**: 0 to 1
-**Interpretation**: For FQ, fr = FQ.
-For example, fr = 0.02 means 2% of sample outcomes must change to flip statistical significance.
+**Interpretation**: For FQ, fr = percentile FQ.
+For example, FQ = 0.02 means 2% of sample outcomes must change to flip statistical significance.
 **Advantages**: use for historical comparison with studies that used FQ **Base metric**: FI (classic fragility index)
 **NBF pair**: RQ